PDT42/AnyBase/readme.md

 # AnyBase

 This is AnyBase.
 Think of it as a backoffice version of Wordpress.
 It is meant to be used by anyone.
-Most tasks in the backoffice can be reduced to storing updating and overall managing data.
-Be it records about items in the inventory of a store.
+Most tasks in the backoffice can be reduced to storing, updating and overall managing data.
+Records about items in a stores inventory must be kept, holiday requests noted and the times employees spent working recorded.
-The documentation files provided in this repository will use the usecase-example of a library.

-Lets think about the needs of a library.
-What would the management of a library require to digitize its backoffice?
-The documentation will use the concepts and mechanisms provided by AnyBase to digitize the library.
+>Lets think about the usecase of a library.
+What would the management of a library
+>require to digitize its backoffice?
+The documentation will use the concepts and
+>mechanisms provided by AnyBase to digitize the library.

-## Concept
+## Concept and (some) Architecture

 AnyBase uses the concept of [Asset]s to model any kind of item a user might want to manage using the software.
 Since the managed assets will vary, depending on the